usnationalarchives/social-media-strategy/pages/goal3.md

   <div class="panel-heading">
     <div class="panel-title">
       <a data-toggle="collapse" data-parent="#accordion" href="#collapse1">
-        3.1 <strong>Inspire people to share. </strong>Staff reach the largest possible audience by inspiring people to talk about the stories in our holdings.
-Our staff are stewards to the history of democracy, our American government, and its citizens.
-Our documents inspire emotional responses that lead to social sharing.
+        3.1 <strong>Inspire people to share. </strong>
       </a>
     </div>
   </div>
   <div id="collapse1" class="panel-collapse collapse">
     <div class="panel-body">

+      <p>Staff reach the largest possible audience by inspiring people to talk about the stories in our holdings.
+Our staff are stewards to the history of democracy, our American government, and its citizens.
+Our documents inspire emotional responses that lead to social sharing.</p>

       <p>Action: The teams focuses on becoming a leader in the GLAM community by creating a space on Archives.gov that serves a resource for hashtags and other social trends for other cultural heritage institutions.</p>